Jeremy Bleich: Boston Red Sox

+Minnesota Twins

 Bleich was traded to the Minnesota Twins on July 25, 2019, in exchange for cash considerations.
-Pitching for the Class AAA Rochester Red Wings in 2019 he was 1–1 with a 5.40 ERA and 17 strikeouts in 13.1 innings.
-He became a free agent following the 2019 season.
+Pitching for the Triple–A Rochester Red Wings in 2019, he was 1–1 with a 5.40 ERA and 17 strikeouts in 13 1/3 innings.
+Bleich elected free agency following the season on November 4.

-Major League Baseball

-Oakland Athletics (2018)

-Bleich's contract was purchased by the Athletics from Nashville on July 13, 2018.
-He made his major league debut that night against the San Francisco Giants, a decade after being drafted and after pitching for 14 different teams, at 31 years of age.
-After he pitched in two major league games, he was designated for assignment on August 6.
-He elected free agency on November 2.
-He faced 3,106 batters in the minor leagues, before facing just four in the majors.

-Advance scout/analyst
+Post-playing career

 Since 2020, Bleich has been a hybrid advance scout and analytics whiz for the Pittsburgh Pirates.
 He has worked on the positioning and shifting of the defense, in part by combining tendencies gleaned from advance scouting and from the available statistics.

 International team experience

 Team USA

 Bleich was a member of the U.S. Junior National Team in 2005, as it placed second at the 2005 Pan American Championships in Mexico.

 Team Israel

 Bleich pitched for Israel at the 2017 World Baseball Classic qualifier, in September 2016.
 Bleich first pitched during the second game of the series, throwing 23 pitches over 1 2/3 innings, giving up two hits while recording three strikeouts.
 Bleich again pitched during the third and final game of the series, throwing 13 pitches over 2/3 of an inning, giving up two hits, an unearned run, and a walk.

 Bleich pitched for Team Israel at the 2017 World Baseball Classic main tournament, in March 2017.
 He appeared in three games, and struck out two batters in 2 1/3 innings.
 Bleich said: "It was an unbelievable experience....
 Those guys will forever be like family.
 We battled together in a tough environment and we succeeded."

 He pitched for Team Israel in the 2019 European Baseball Championship, going 0–0 with a 0.00 ERA, as he pitched in one game, tossing three innings in relief against Team Italy and giving up one hit and two walks while striking out six.
 He also pitched for the team at the Africa/Europe 2020 Olympic Qualification tournament in Italy in September 2019, which Israel won to qualify to play baseball at the 2020 Summer Olympics in Tokyo.
 In the tournament he was 1–1 with an 11.57 ERA over 4.2 innings.

 He pitched for Team Israel at the 2020 Summer Olympics in Tokyo in the summer of 2021.
 He was 0–1 with a 3.86 ERA in three relief appearances, in which he limited opposing batters to a .125 batting average.